portermetrics/amplify-workspace-transformer-v2/README.md

 ## Credits

-The _graphql-workspace-authorizer-transformer-v2_ library is maintained by Porter Metrics
+The _graphql-workspace-authorizer-transformer-v2_ project is maintained by Porter Metrics